 The Date of Appraisals

 The Texas Comptroller of Public Accounts also indicates that January 1st marks the beginning of property appraisals.
 These appraisals will be carried out by the county appraisal district where each property is located.
-For instance, the Guadalupe County Appraisal District will begin the appraisal process on January 1st for all properties within its jurisdiction.
+For instance, the Aransas County Appraisal District will begin the appraisal process on January 1st for all properties within its jurisdiction.

 The appraisal of the value of a property determines how much the owner will have to pay in property taxes.
 Each appraisal district has different methods of appraisal, but they all collect data to make the most informed valuation that they can.